fernand3z/my-blog-site/content/posts/complete-web-development-learning-guide.md

 comments: true
 cover:
     image: "images/posts/web-dev-image.jpg"
-    alt: "Web Development Learning Guide"
+    alt: "Web Development Roadmap 2024 - Complete Learning Guide with Free Resources"
-    caption: "Complete Web Development Learning Guide"
+    caption: "Comprehensive Web Development Learning Guide for 2024"
+weight: 1
+searchHidden: false
 ---

 ## Introduction
-Embarking on your web development journey doesn't have to be expensive.
+Embarking on your web development journey in 2024 doesn't have to be expensive.
 This comprehensive guide outlines a clear roadmap and curates the best free resources to help you become a proficient web developer.

 ## 🗺️ Complete Web Development Roadmap